 Purchasing Items: Avoid using dollars when buying things such as crafts and souvenirs.
 You will lose money in the process.
 Convert your money to shillings at a Forex Bureau.

-Bank Wire (bank to bank) Transfers; This is the primary manner in which money sent to Uganda.
-You can wire / telegraphic transfer (the common term here) money directly into any bank account from anywhere around the world by using the bank information provided by your Uganda contact.
-Note that even when this is a popular option in which our people send payments including for gorilla and chimp permits, there are costs attached and its best if you compare the various charges you may incur sending the money to us. please contact your nearest local bank for the information you need and the likely charges.
+Bank to Bank (Electronic Funds Transfer - EFT) is the primary manner in which money sent to Uganda.
+You can wire money directly into any bank account from anywhere around the world by using the bank information provided by your Uganda contact.
+Note that even when this is a popular option in which our people send payments including for gorilla and chimp permits, there are costs attached and its best if you compare the various charges you may incur sending the money to us. please contact your local bank for the information you need and the likely charges.

-These are actually more straight forward than you might imagine, but are an expensive way to get your hands on cash.
-Wire transfer via Western Union or MoneyGram is the fastest method to send and recieve cash BUT PLEASE DO NOT USE THEM FOR THIS PURPOSE!!!...And if you have no option, forget!!
+These are actually more straight forward than you can imagine, but are an expensive way to get your hands on cash.
+Wire transfer via Western Union or MoneyGram is the fastest method to send and recieve cash BUT PLEASE DO NOT USE THEM FOR THIS PURPOSE!!!...Consider other options.
 Western Union and Moneygram allow the scammers to anonymously collect the money from any victim without fear of the transaction being traced back to them.
 They can even claim to be in one place and in reality be in a totally different one.

 Fake IDs make it highly unlikely the scammers can be traced when they receive the payments this way.
 WU and MG are perfectly legitimate services that the scammers have - once again - learned how to manipulate for their own needs.